drq/littlecub/README.md

 ```

 After the two dependencies, add one of the following LittleCub theme libraries depends on which UI framework you choose.

-You will also need to add the libraries for your selected framework.
+You may also need to add the required libraries and stylesheets for your selected framework.

 ```
 <!-- Basic Theme with no fancy stuff -->